aelkz/ocp-arekkusu.io/README.md

 --network network:default --nographics
 ```

-Your guest will start to install and after you will be prompted for root access in the console.
+Your guest will start to install *automagically* and after you will be prompted for root access in the console.

 Tip:
 The `server-ks-openshift.cfg` file have the root password defined as `admin12345`